BerkeleyLearnVerify/Scenic/docs/simulators.rst

 	$ easy_install /PATH_TO_CARLA_FOLDER/PythonAPI/carla/dist/carla-0.9.9-py3.7-linux-x86_64.egg

 The exact name of the ``.egg`` file may vary depending on the version of CARLA you installed; make sure to use the file for Python 3, not 2.
+You may get an error message saying ``Could not find suitable distribution``, which you can ignore.
-To check that the Python API was correctly installed, check that the ``carla`` package is listed when running :command:`pip list`.
+Instead, check that the ``carla`` package was correctly installed by running :command:`pip show carla`.

 To start CARLA, run the command :command:`./CarlaUE4.sh` in your CARLA folder.
-Once CARLA is running, you can run dynamic Scenic scenarios following the instructions in :ref:`dynamics`.
+Once CARLA is running, you can run dynamic Scenic scenarios following the instructions in :ref:`the dynamics tutorial <dynamics_running_examples>`.

 .. note::